 Basic usage patterns

-Instead of copying a repository url and pasting it like git clone <ctrl-v>, you would copy the repository url and then click the clone repository button at the top of the repositories list, and when the clone repo wizard opens, the clone URL will be automatically filled in from the clipboard.
+, you would copy the repository url and then click the clone repository button at the top of the repositories list, and when the clone repo wizard opens, the clone URL will be automatically filled in from the clipboard.

-Instead of git add ., you would right click on the "Working Tree" under a repository in the repositories list, and choose Add to Index
+, you would right click on the "Working Tree" under a repository in the repositories list, and choose Add to Index

-Instead of git fetch you would right click on your remote under the remotes list and choose "fetch".
+you would right click on your remote under the remotes list and choose "fetch".

-You can choose which branches and tags will be pushed/fetched to/from each remote by default by right clicking the "Push" or "Fetch" items under the remote and choosing Configure Push or Configure Fetch
+You can choose which branches and tags will be pushed/fetched to/from each remote by default by right clicking the "Push" or "Fetch" items under the remote and choosing Configure Push

-To check out a branch, commit, or tag, you can simply right click on that branch, commit, or tag, either under the branches/tags list for the repository, and choose Checkout:
+To check out a branch, commit, or tag, you can simply right click on that branch, commit, or tag, either under the branches/tags list for the repository, and choose Checkout

 Or in the history view: